Home » By Course » Desserts » Easy No-Bake Biscoff Cheesecake

 • Heavy cream: Make sure it’s cold!

-• Melted dark chocolate chips: Optional, use if you prefer a chocolate version.
-Omit for a stronger Biscoff flavor.
+• Melted dark chocolate chips: I add these to make a chocolate filling, but they’re optional.
+Omit for a stronger classic Biscoff flavor.

 Step-By-Step Instructions